m4thpro/m4thpro.github.io/index.md

 # manifesto

+we seek to share the joy mathematics by helping people interact directly with mathematics.

-we seek to create math-based games. each game should teach the user about math, and not simply use math as something to overcome.
+each game should allow someone to interact with mathematics, challenge them each game should teach the user about math, and not simply use math as something to overcome.

 mathematics solves problems---it doen't create them.